learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Finding and installing plugins with krew

-Kubectl plugins lend themselves to be distributed and reused like software packages.
-But where can you find plugins that were published by others?
+Kubectl plugins lend themselves to be shared and reused like software packages.
+But where can you find plugins that are shared by others?

-The [**krew**](https://github.com/GoogleContainerTools/krew) project aims at providing a unified solution for distributing, discovering, and installing kubectl plugins.
+The [**krew**](https://github.com/GoogleContainerTools/krew) project aims at providing a unified solution for sharing and installing kubectl plugins.
 The project refers to itself as a "package manager for kubectl plugins" (the name *krew* is a hint at [*brew*](https://brew.sh)).

-With krew you can browse, install, and manage kubectl plugins from the [krew index](https://github.com/GoogleContainerTools/krew-index) with easy-to-use commands:
+With krew you can browse, install, and manage kubectl plugins from the [krew index](https://github.com/GoogleContainerTools/krew-index) with simple commands:

 ![](krew.cast)